pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Mixing styles
 -------------

-The decision classes used in the ``UpdateStudentName`` slice are those defined above on the ``Student`` enduring object.
-In these examples, the decision classes are defined as nested classes, but defining them as module-level classes would work just as well.
+The decision classes used in the ``UpdateStudentName`` slice are the same as those use for the ``Student`` enduring object.

-This shows that it is possible to develop a domain model with enduring objects and rework your code to use slices.
-Similarly, with a little care, it is possible to start with slices and rework your code to use enduring objects.
+This shows that it is possible to develop a domain model with enduring objects and later rework your code to use slices.
+Similarly, it is possible to start with slices and rework your code to use enduring objects.

 Indeed, it is possible to have some parts of your domain model defined with enduring objects, and groups, and to have other parts defined using slices.
 This is demonstrated in the :ref:`example application <DCB application>` below.

 .. _DCB Repository: